chenhua2010/hello-world/README.md

 # hello-world

-this is my first repository
+hello everybody, This is my first github project.
+I like coding and opensouce project(That's why I build this).

+Hope I have a lot of fun with github.

+Thanks